akshayshanker/modcraft/README.md

 > This project began as a fork of the [Graph-Craft repository](https://github.com/mhalls-moore/graph-craft) but has since
 > undergone complete redesign and implementation overhaul.
 >
-> This is a highly experimental fork and should not be used for production or citation purposes.
+> This is an incomplete and highly experimental fork and should not be used for production or citation purposes.

 ## Motivation